oweb36/mws-docs/Characters/Air Conditioners/Vista.md

 Vista was born in July 7, 2018.
 She is asexual bigender (male/female bigender).
 Her pronouns are she/him, though she prefers she/her.
 We don't know why she prefers being called she/her, probably because of her name (idk though).

-Vista has the Type-2 panel and BRC082A42S controller installed.
+Vista has the Type-2/Type-B panel (BYFQ60C2W1S) and BRC082A42S controller installed.

-If skin color matters, Vista is white.
+If skin color matters, Vista is silver-white.

 Vista owns a *TRS-80 Model 100* portable computer.
 She is tech-savvy with it, and knows how to program it.
 She doesn't have much (along with others) but can afford a computer.
 [JHR](AEX.md#JHR) is the other people to own a *TRS-80 Model 100*.